tacc-wbomar/Core-Styles/README.md

 ## Bootstrap

-Core Styles is an effort to replace Bootstrap.
+Core Styles was an effort to replace Bootstrap.
 Core Styles is compatible with Bootstrap.
 [Learn more.][Bootstrap]

 <!-- Link Aliases -->